 However flowcharts have just more than the process names, their flow and type of action embedded.
 Things like owners, stages, timelines need addition of more data to the flow and cross functional flowcharts are a solution to this problem.

 When you have a process that requires the involvement of multiple people, teams or departments it can get difficult to illustrate this in a normal flowchart.
-Cross functional flowcharts sometimes referred as swim lanes can simply illustrate the owners of each step in the flowchart by organizing them into columns or rows.
+Cross-functional flowcharts sometimes referred to as swim lanes can simply illustrate the owners of each step in the flowchart by organizing them into columns or rows.

 The simple layout makes it easy to understand additional attributes about each step without much hassle while being able to comprehend the flowchart at a glance.
 The same Flowchart Symbols that you use in a standard flowchart will be used to create the flow inside the swim lanes.

 Multiple types of cross-functional flowcharts

 While the name implies these flowcharts are meant to be used to demarcate process flows that go between multiple functional departments, they are far more widely applicable.
 Any other dimension of information can be added via the cross-functional layout.